K.T.S.E.: Background

 After releasing her debut studio album VII (2014), Taylor landed a number of television gigs, got married and became a mother.
 Taylor kept a low profile music-wise following VII, only releasing an EP and a few singles.
 In June 2016, Taylor released the song "Freak On", featuring guest vocals from Chris Brown.
 She announced that it would be the lead single from her upcoming second studio album; however, the album never came to fruition.

 On August 28, 2016, at the MTV Video Music Awards, Kanye West premiered the music video for his single, "Fade", which features Taylor performing a dance routine inspired by the 1983 film Flashdance.
 In April 2018, Kanye West announced two new albums, a solo album and self-titled collaboration with Kid Cudi under the name Kids See Ghosts, both of which would be released in June.
 Additionally, he revealed he would produce upcoming albums by GOOD Music label-mates Pusha T and Teyana Taylor, as well as Nas.

 Pusha T's Daytona was the first project out of Wyoming weekly releases.
 The following week, West released his album, Ye.
 The week after, West released a collaborative album with Kid Cudi, titled Kids See Ghosts, named after their group of the same name.
 The following week the fourth album from the Wyoming sessions, Nasir by Nas, was released.
 Taylor's album, KTSE, was the last of the five weekly releases and was slated to be released on June 22, 2018.

 Recording

-In May 2017, news began to surface that Kanye West was working on his new album "on top of a mountain in Wyoming" in seclusion.
-Similar reports emerged almost a year later, in March 2018, of various artists including West being spotted in Jackson Hole, Wyoming.
-The same month, Taylor revealed that she and West were working on new music together.
-While remaining secretive about the project, she revealed that West would be making a return to "Polo 'Ye".
-"Polo 'Ye" refers to West's more sonically conscious lyrics (heard on "All Falls Down") and sample-heavy productions such as "Through the Wire" or "Famous".
-In January 2018, announced that recording for the album was complete, with just a few "minor tweaks and whatever last-minute switches or edits and a green light from Kanye and should be good to go," before revealing West as the executive producer for her project.
+In January 2018, Teyanna announced that recording for the album was complete, "just waiting on some minor tweaks and whatever last-minute switches or edits and a green light from Kanye", before revealing West as its executive producer.
 West was still working on the album's production on a flight from Paris to Los Angeles hours before the listening party.